-Each board has nine user-configurable trigger/clock/gate pins that are available at a 100-pin I/O connector.
+The board has nine user-configurable trigger/clock/gate pins that are available at a 100-pin I/O connector.
 Six pins are configurable as inputs and three are configurable as outputs.
 Refer to Chapter 3 ("Functional Details") and Chapter 5 ("Specifications") for more information.

-The PCI-DAS6030 and PCI-DAS6032 provide triggering and synchronization capability.
+The PCI-DAS6052 provides triggering and synchronization capability.
 There are five trigger/strobes and a synchronizing clock provided on a 14-pin header.
-The DAQ-Sync signals use dedicated pins.
-Only the direction can be set.
 Refer to Chapter 2 ("Installing the Board") and Chapter 5 ("Specifications") for more information on these signals.